-Prashant Kishor, India’s premier political consultant and strategist, vehemently rejects such titles.
+Prashant Kishor, India’s premier political consultant and strategist, vehemently rejects exit polls.
 Nonetheless, his reputation as a shrewd political manager and a master of election strategy is undeniable.

 Kishor’s formidable track record cuts across the political spectrum, from propelling BJP’s Narendra Modi to a decisive victory in 2014 to orchestrating Mamata Banerjee’s remarkable third-term win against a resurgent BJP.
 Admirers laud him as possessing the Midas touch, while detractors claim he selectively backs winners.